-(1) $$\operatorname{Pr}(smoke{i(g)}) = \alpha_0 + \alpha_1 \overline{peer}{-i(g)} + \alpha_2 X{i(g)} + \alpha_3 \overline{X}{-i(g)} + \varepsilon{i(g)}$$ where $\Pr(smoke{i(g)})$ is the probability of an individual i in a group g to be a daily smoker, $\overline{peer}{-i(g)}$ is the average daily smoking of his/her peers in the group (after excluding individual i), $X{i(g)}$ is the vector of an individual's characteristics, $\overline{X}{-i(g)}$ is the vector of average peers' characteristics, and $\mathcal{E}{i(g)}$ is the disturbance.
+(1) $$\operatorname{Pr}(smoke{i(g)}) = \alpha_0 + \alpha_1 peer{-i(g)} + \alpha_2 X{i(g)} + \alpha_3 X{-i(g)} + \varepsilon{i(g)}$$ where $Pr(smoke{i(g)})$ is the probability of an individual i in a group g to be a daily smoker, $\overline{peer}{-i(g)}$ is the average daily smoking of her peers in the group (after excluding individual i), $X{i(g)}$ is the vector of an individual's characteristics, $\overline{X}{-i(g)}$ is the vector of average peers' characteristics, and $\mathcal{E}{i(g)}$ is the disturbance.

-The three most-often addressed problems encountered when estimating equation (1) are reflection, self-selection, and the omission of an antismoking sentiment.
-All three bias the estimate of the endogenous effect $(\alpha_1)$ upward.
-The reflection problem is connected to the problem of reverse causality between $\overline{peer}{-i(g),t}$ and $\Pr(smoke{i(g),t})$ , because the researcher cannot observe who influences whom in a class or other peer group.
+The three most-often addressed problems encountered when estimating equation (1) are reflection, self-selection, and the omission of an anti-smoking sentiment.
+These all bias the estimate of the endogenous effect (α_1) upward.
+The reflection problem is connected to the problem of reverse causality between $\overline{peer}{-i(g),t}$ and $\Pr(smoke{i(g),t})$, because the researcher cannot observe who influences whom in a class or other peer group.

 Finding a solution to the reflection problem is difficult.
-Kremer and Levy (2008) summarize the recent literature on peer effects among college students and suggest that students' outcomes should be regressed on the pre-college outcomes of their peers rather than on contemporaneous peers' behavior.
+Kremer and Levy (2008) summarize recent literature on peer effects among college students and suggest that students' outcomes should be regressed on the pre-college outcomes of their peers rather than on contemporaneous peers' behavior.
 The important point is that current peers could not affect each others' behavior before they were enrolled in college.
-Using lagged characteristics of peers, however, may not be appropriate when social interactions among peers occurred in the previous period and the lag is in fact chosen arbitrarily.
+Using lagged characteristics of peers, however, may not be appropriate when social interactions among peers occurred in the previous period and lag is in fact chosen arbitrarily.
 Then, the model is not properly identified (Fletcher, 2009).

-Another stream of the literature addresses the reflection problem using an instrumental variable approach (e.g., Powell et al., 2005; Gaviar et al., 2001; Fletcher, 2009).
-Finding a credible instrument predicting $\overline{P^{eer}}{-i(g)}$ but excluded form the model (1) is difficult if researchers do not provide additional controls for self-selection.
-Authors typically assume that some of peers' characteristics do not directly affect an individual's decision to take up smoking and use these characteristics as instruments, making the assumption that the contextual effect does not exist ( $\alpha_3$ is equal to zero).
+Another stream of literature addresses the reflection problem using an instrumental variable approach (e.g., Powell et al.,2005; Gaviar et al., 2001; Fletcher, 2009).
+Finding a credible instrument predicting $\overline{peer}{-i(g)}$ and exogenous to model (1) is difficult if researchers do not provide additional controls for self-selection.
+Authors typically assume that the characteristics of peers do not directly affect an individual's decision to take up smoking and use these characteristics as instruments.
+This involves an assumption that the contextual effect does not exist (α_3 is equal to zero).
 The credibility of these excluded instruments can be, of course, questioned.
-Finally Kremer and Levy (2008) rely on a experiment that randomly assigns college students to their roommates to deal with identification problems.

-In this paper, I use an approach similar to that of Kremer and Levy (2008).
-Although the Czech secondary schooling system does not provide a randomized experiment, it is realistic to assume that the majority of classmates cannot have influenced each other before their enrollment into a secondary school (details about the institutional setting are extensively explained in the next section) Apart from the reflection problem, it is also necessary to address the self-selection into schools and the potential presence of a school specific antismoking sentiment.
+In this paper, we use an approach similar to that of Kremer and Levy (2008).
+Although the Czech secondary schooling system does not provide a randomized experiment, it is realistic to assume that the majority of classmates cannot have influenced each other before the enrollment into a secondary school.
+Details about the institutional setting are extensively explained in the next section.
+Apart from the reflection problem, it is also necessary to address the self-selection into schools and the problem of a school specific anti-smoking sentiment.
+This distinguishes our approach from the one in Kremer and Levy (2008), which uses an experiment that randomly assigns college students to their roommates.